-International law deals with relations between nations and states also known as law of nations.
-The study field can be split into 3 three disciplines: public international law, private international law and supranational law.
-International law has a broad spectrum of issues.
-It deals with the legal interactions between nations, companies, governments, assuring their proper rights.
-National law becomes international law when national jurisdiction is delegated to supranational tribunals by treaties.
-The main substantive fields of international law are: international economic law, international security law, international criminal law, international environmental law, diplomatic law, international humanitarian law, international human rights law and international law of war.
+International law deals with relations between nations and states also known as law of nations, and is split into public international law, private international law and supranational law.
+International law deals with the legal interactions between nations, companies, or governments, assuring their proper rights.